Ian Wright (traveller)

 Ian Douglas Wright (born 17 May 1965, Suffolk, England) is an English television host, artist and comedian.
 Wright was host of Pilot Productions' travel/adventure television series Globe Trekker (also called Pilot Guides in Canada and the United States and originally broadcast as Lonely Planet).
 He also hosted the short-lived programme Ian Wright Live, a show filmed before a live audience and featured discussions on various travel topics.

 A seasoned international traveller, Wright is perhaps the most recognizable host of Globe Trekker.
 He is known for his witty banter, cockney accent, and amusing interactions with locals.
 For 7 years, he hosted over 50 episodes of the programme, including Arctic Canada, Kyrgyzstan and Uzbekistan, Russia, Armenia, Ethiopia, Nepal and Australian Outback.
 To date, Wright has won three U.S. Cable Ace Awards for Best Magazine Host.

 Wright now also stars in the cable channel Discovery Travel & Living show VIP Weekends with Ian Wright.

 In 2008, Wright appeared in America The Wright Way which aired on the Travel Channel.
 In this series, Wright travels to American cities to visit interesting locations and interact with locals.

 In 2010, he presented Eurovision Countdown for the European Broadcasting Union, previewing the songs that are to take part in the Eurovision Song Contest 2010.

 The latest of Ian Wright's series is called Invite Mr Wright.
 The second series started in March 2012.

+He appeared as a presenter on the Netflix documentary "The Story of Coffee", produced in 2015.
+However, he was uncredited.